What Happens if I Missed the Deadline for ObamaCare?

 ObamaCare Deadline, Fee and Extensions

-To avoid the penalty make sure you have coverage that starts by May 1st, 2014.
+To avoid the penalty in 2014 you needed to have coverage that started by May 1st, 2014.
+For 2015 you need to enroll by February 15, 2015 to ensure you have coverage that starts by March 1st, 2015.
 Insurance purchased before the 15th of each month starts on the first of the following month after you have paid your premium.

 ObamaCare Deadline Extension

-There is an ObamaCare deadline extension (aka special enrollment period) for folks who have signed up for the health insurance marketplace but were unable to enroll in a plan by the March 31 deadline.
-By checking a box upon logging in after April 1st you will be able to enroll in a plan until about mid-April.
-After mid-April you can still qualify for an extension under special circumstances.
+There is an ObamaCare deadline extension (this was a one time exemption, not the ongoing special enrollment period) for folks who have signed up for the health insurance marketplace but were unable to enroll in a plan by the March 31, 2014 deadline.
+By checking a box upon logging in after April 1st you were able to enroll in a plan until about mid-April.
+After mid-April you were still able to qualify for an extension under special circumstances.

-To enroll in ObamaCare’s marketplace after the March 31st deadline, you can:
+To enroll in ObamaCare’s marketplace after the open enrollment deadline deadline, you can:

 - Log in to your online Marketplace application on HealthCare.gov and finish the enrollment process – you’ll need to just confirm online that you were still trying to enroll on March 31.